MicrosoftDocs/fabric-docs/docs/includes/real-time-analytics/schema-tab.md

 ## Explore your data

 To verify that you have ingested data into your database, select **Explore your data** on the right-hand side of the database landing page.
-You can then save your query as a KQL Queryset by selecting **Save as Query Set**.
+You can then save your query as a KQL Queryset by selecting **Save as QuerySet**.

 :::image type="content" source="../../real-time-analytics/media/get-data-blob/quick-query.png" alt-text="Screenshot of the Quick query button.":::